raphthtech/alx-higher_level_programming/0x00-python-hello_world/README.md

-# 0x00.
-Python - Hello, World
+This readme contains scripts on Python Hello, World project